ChrisChinchilla/Chip-Shop/manual.md

 - 100 money tokens

 ## Setup
-Each player takes a 'factory' play board, places it in front of them and places a player screen in front of the play board.
+### Main Board
+Place the main board in the middle of the table.
+Add a score marker for each player at 0 to the Longevity and Loyalty tracks.

 xxx
+Add marker to square 1 on the turn track.

 Put all resource tokens in easy reach of players.

+### Create The Specialist Staff Deck
+Shuffle the specialist staff deck and place it on the left hand side of the main board, ideally next to the specialist staff track.

+### Create The Products Deck
+Separate all accessory cards, shuffle them and place them on the accessory space of the Products track on the main board.

+Separate remaining products into their matching 'sub era' piles, indicated by a number between 1 and 5, shuffle and place each pile on to its respective space on the products track.

+### Create The Events Deck
+Shuffle the events deck and place it near the main game board, ideally at the bottom edge to follow turn phase order.

-### New Company
+### Players Start a New Company
-Players start as a new company with 10 money.
+Players start as a new company with 10 Money.

+Each player takes counters for a colour of their choosing, a 'factory' play board, places it in front of them and places a player screen in front of the play board.

 ## Playing the game
 Use your favorite method for randomly selecting a starting player and play lasts for ten turns.